cnnrbrn/react-content/module-1/ma.md

 ## Brief

-We are using Github Classroom repos for this assignment.

-Follow <a href="https://classroom.github.com/a/hpc-BW9-" target="_blank">this link</a>.
+The assignment repo is <a href="https://classroom.github.com/a/DTbwPYyy" target="_blank">here</a>.

-Follow the instructions, keep the repo private and submit the link in Moodle.
+Keep the repo private and submit the link in Moodle.